-Sara Wetzler is the co-founder and editor of Young Minds for Mental Health.
+Sara Wetzler is the co-founder of Young Minds for Mental Health.
 She is a junior at Harvard university studying History and Science with a focus in Mind, Brain, and Behavior and a minor in Global Health and Health Policy.
 Sara is passionate about raising awareness about mental health and works hard to reduce the stigma.
 She has done research with the Global Mental Health Program at Columbia University as well as at the Pan American Health Organization.
 She is involved in global health clubs at school that focus on education, advocacy, and promoting awareness.
 In the future, Sara will attend the Icahn School of Medicine at Mt.
 Sinai and continue to get involved in mental health advocacy.

-Julia is the co-founder and editor of Young Minds for Mental Health.
+Julia is the co-founder of Young Minds for Mental Health.
 She is a junior at Johns Hopkins University studying Psychology and Social Policy.
 Julia has always been interested in Mental Health and Illness advocacy, and hopes that this coalition will encourage people to learn and understand how important understanding mental health and mental illness truly is.
 Julia has participated in research at the Poverty and Inequality Research Laboratory at Johns Hopkins University, studying families, poverty, and public policy in Baltimore City.
 She has also interned with the consulting department at RAINN (Rape, Abuse, & Incest National Network).
 Julia is also an active member of the Johns Hopkins Law Review.
 In the future, Julia hopes to become a lawyer in order to combine her interests in mental health with the fields of law and policy.

 Christie Jones is a second-year pre-medical student at Emory University, majoring in Biology and Economics.
 She has volunteered with human trafficking nonprofit organizations since 2015, and this spurred her continued interest in mental healthcare and de-stigmatization of mental illness.
 Christie hopes to attend medical school after earning her undergraduate degree and continue contributing to the growing awareness and treatment of mental health in the medical community.